 What Does it Cost?

-For analysis on our highest sensitivity instrument, the cost is $180 per band for Coomassie stain and $200 for Silver Stain.
-For analysis on one of our lower sensitivity instruments, the cost is $80 per band for Coomassie stain and $90 for Silver Stain.
+For analysis on our highest sensitivity instrument, the cost is $204 per band for Coomassie stain and $224 for Silver Stain.
+For analysis on one of our lower sensitivity instruments, the cost is $82 per band for Coomassie stain and $92 for Silver Stain.
 Bands should consist of no more than 10mm length of a single lane from a gel.
-We won’t accept bands that contain >10mm of a gel lane.
+We won’t accept bands that contain >10mm of a gel lane unless prior arrangements are made.

 What We Do

-We run gel band samples on our Lumos mass spectrometry platforms, or for lower sensitivity submissions we use our Q-Exactive HF or Orbitrap Elite mass-spectrometry platforms, using a short reverse-phase LC-MS/MS method.
-We identify proteins from samples using our in-house data analysis pipeline (CPFP).
-We provide an Excel summary of identifications, and access to full results online.
+We run gel band samples on our Lumos mass spectrometry platforms, or for lower sensitivity submissions we use our QExactive HF mass-spectrometry platform, using a 90 minute reverse-phase LC-MS/MS method.
+We identify proteins from samples using Proteome Discoverer 3.0, and e-mail you an Excel summary of identifications.

 What You Must Do